Glossary of Shuffleboard Terms

 A disc in a position on the board such that it would interfere with an opponent's attempt to target any disc that is behind it.
 The St. Pete and the Tampa are generally considered the best guard positions for hiding scoring discs.
 Also BLOCK (defs.
 1 & 2), HIDE, LID.

 A shot where the cue disc or a disc cleared by it has enough moving force that it could cause injury to a player or spectator.
-Use of this shot in a tournament is usually subject to penalty.
+Use of this shot in a tournament can be subject to penalty.

 A player who often shoots to kitchen an opponent's Tampa or St. Pete guards in preference to using their own guard to hide their cue disc.
 Similar to KITCHEN PLAYER.